awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 You configure this option using an attribute in task settings, `InlineLobMaxSize`, which is only available when `FullLobMode` is set to `true`\.
 The default value for `InlineLobMaxSize` is 0\.
 The range is 1 KB–2 GB\.

-For example, you might use the AWS DMS task settings following\.
-Here, setting `InlineLobMaxSize` to a value of 5 results in all LOBs larger than 5,000 being transferred inline\.
+For example, you might use the following AWS DMS task settings\.
+Here, setting `InlineLobMaxSize` to a value of 5 results in all LOBs smaller than or equal to 5,000 being transferred inline\.

 ```
 {